Ada-Developers-Academy/core-unit-2/intro-to-api-design/designing-responses.md

 }
 ```

-Depending on what she anticipates her client's needs are, she might add more details.
+Depending on what she anticipates her clients' needs are, she might add more details.
 She will need to do research and make assumptions in order to figure out what's best:

 ```json
 {